iExecBlockchainComputing/wpwp-worker-setup/docker-deployment/README.md

 ## Who do I talk to? ##

-* Repo owner or admin - jacek.janczura [at] knowledgex.com
+* Repo owner or admin
-* Other community or team contact - sandip.sabale [at] knowledgex.com
 * Open an issue in this repo